The Best Bohol Tourist Spots – Our Guide to Bohol

 Isn’t he the cutest?

 Indeed, we came to regret this decision.
-We DO NOT recommend that you visit the tarsiers here.
+We DO NOT recommend to include the Tarsier Conservation Area in your itinerary in Bohol.
 Tarsiers are nocturnal animals that rest by day.
 Although there were several signs to maintain silence in the area, crowds of loud selfie stick tourists made their way along the paths shouting every time they saw one of the little animals.
 To add insult to injury, many were making noises to wake up the tarsiers each time one of the animals closed its eyes.

 The staff did not enforce any of the written rules, letting the tourists disturb the animals as much as they wanted.
 We also got a feeling that the tarsiers were actually placed in position by the staff for the benefit of tourists since they all seemed to be found along the main path.